 “Your child is genetically disposed to poor sleep.
 You can’t change genes.”

 The families who oblige and start melatonin may see a temporary improvement in their child’s sleep.
-However, if their sleep habits are not ideal, melatonin will only get you so far.
-Time and time again, parents will start melatonin and the sleep problems come back!
+However, if their child’s sleep habits are not ideal, melatonin will only get you so far.
+Time and time again, parents will start melatonin and the sleep problems come back or get worse!
 Teaching a child independent, internal strategies will trump melatonin any day.

 We don’t know the long-term effects on kids who take melatonin

 Another thing to keep in mind is that the jury is still out on the long-term effects of melatonin use in children.
-Federal oversight is lax, at best (US Health).
+And federal oversight is lax, at best (US Health).

 In January 2017, the New York Times reported on the mis-labeling of over-the-counter melatonin dosages.
 On average, what the label said and what the actual melatonin level was did not meet label claim by a 10% margin.
 Worst case: melatonin levels was 5x higher than what was advertised on the box!